mahbubnoyon506/atb-assesment/README.md

 Note: I'v used mongodb for database, so you have to connect with mongodb.
 You use your own connection string or you may use mine.

--.env access
+- .env access

-MONGODB_URI = mongodb+srv://next-auth:V62GYepFMKacRv6H@cluster0.41nnutc.mongodb.net/?retryWrites=true&w=majority&appName=Cluster0
+MONGODB_URI = "mongodb+srv://next-auth:V62GYepFMKacRv6H@cluster0.41nnutc.mongodb.net/?retryWrites=true&w=majority&appName=Cluster0"

 NEXTAUTH_SECRET = yZyB24XDArHq8QEwp7bmyf1xBgu15HoZ